dariszka/BSc-AI-SS2025/learning_from_user_generated_data/README.md

 - **Top-K Recommendation System**
   - Built an efficient recommender that ranks unseen items based on predicted user-item scores.
   - Returned top-k personalized recommendations with corresponding similarity scores.

 ---

+# Exercise 3: Model-Based approaches

+### **Overview**
+This assignment introduces **model-based collaborative filtering** using **matrix factorization techniques** to generate personalized item recommendations based on implicit feedback from the LFM-Tiny dataset.

+### **Key Tasks**

+- **Matrix Factorization via SVD**
+  - Implemented truncated Singular Value Decomposition (SVD) to extract compact latent representations of users and items.
+  - Used dot product of latent vectors to approximate interaction scores and generate recommendations.

+- **Iterative Matrix Factorization with PyTorch**
+  - Built a trainable matrix factorization model using `nn.Embedding` layers for user and item embeddings.
+  - Trained the model using binary cross-entropy loss and the Adam optimizer, reconstructing the full user-item interaction matrix.

+- **Top-K Recommendation Engine**
+  - Developed a recommendation function that ranks unseen items based on dot-product similarity between user and item embeddings.
+  - Ensured exclusion of previously interacted items and padded the result with `-1` if fewer than `topK` items were available.

+---